Selphyl Logo1.877.735.7495

 Platelet Rich Plasma (PRP) Therapy — The Science

 PRP therapy works by injecting concentrated platelets into the area of your body that needs to heal.
-The platelets release growth factors and other signaling molecules that stimulate the body's natural healing process.
 When platelets are activated, they release a variety of growth factors and other signaling molecules.
-These molecules bind to receptors on cells in the injured area and trigger a number of cellular responses, including:
+These molecules trigger a number of cellular responses, including:

 • Increased cell proliferation